Skip to main content

 Type approval?

-• We can modify your car at our premises
+• We can modify your car at our private premises.

-• We can test your car at our premises
+• We can test your car at our private premises.

-For cars that are under ten years old from Austria, they will need to comply to UK type approval.
-We can either do this with a process called mutual recognition or through IVA testing.
+If your car is being imported from Austria and less than ten years old, the vehicle will need to comply to UK-type approval.
+We can either do this via a process called mutual recognition or through IVA testing.

 Frequently asked Questions